Jeff Leach (politician)

-Jeffrey Curtis Leach, known as Jeff Leach (born June 10, 1982), is a Republican member of the Texas House of Representatives for District 67, representing a portion of Collin County.
+Jeffrey Curtis "Jeff" Leach (born June 10, 1982) is a Republican member of the Texas House of Representatives for district 67, representing a portion of Collin County.

-Biography
+Education and personal life

 Leach was born in Plano, Texas and graduated from Plano Senior High School.
 He attended Baylor University in Waco, Texas.
-Following graduation from Baylor, Leach earned his J.D. degree from SMU Dedman School of Law in Dallas and currently practices with the Texas law firm, Gray Reed & McGraw, P.C.
+Following graduation from Baylor, Leach earned his J.D. degree from SMU Dedman School of Law in Dallas and currently practices with Gray Reed in Dallas.

-Leach specializes in complex commercial and civil litigation, construction law, and real estate.
-Leach serves on the Board of Trustees for Houston Baptist University, on the Texas Judicial Council, and as a board member of the Texas Conservative Coalition Research Institute.
-In January 2021, he was appointed to serve on the board of directors of the Prestonwood Pregnancy Center.
+Texas legislature

 In 2020, Leach was angered by tweets from a professor at Collin College, within his district, critical of then-Vice President Mike Pence.
 He reached out to the president of the college and asked if the professor was "paid with taxpayer dollars."
 In February 2021, Leach prematurely tweeted that the professor had been fired.
 Nine days later, the college fired the professor.
 In January 2022, the college offered the professor a large settlement for violating her First Amendment rights.

-Personal life

-Leach and his wife Becky have three children and are members of Cottonwood Creek Church in Allen.

-88th Legislative Session

-For the 88th Legislative Session, Representative Leach was appointed as Chairman of the House Committee on Judiciary and Civil Jurisprudence as well as a member of the House Committee on Criminal Jurisprudence.